2026 Restaurant Marketing Guide: Free & Paid Strategies for Owners & Operators

 - Integrate Online Ordering: Customers expect seamless online ordering.
 A ChowNow-branded ordering system lets you take commission-free orders directly from your website, keeping your branding front and center.

-Get the most out of social media.
+Get the most out of social media

 - Choose the Right Platforms: Not every platform is right for every restaurant.
 Instagram and TikTok are great for visually appealing dishes and behind-the-scenes content, while Facebook is useful for updates, events, and engaging with local communities.
+Maintaining an active Facebook page is crucial, as it serves as a central platform for community building, customer engagement, and marketing.

 - Content Strategies That Work: Mix up your content with high-quality food photos, short-form videos (stories, reels, TikToks), customer testimonials, and interactive polls or Q&As.
 Show your restaurant’s personality, team, and daily specials to keep your audience engaged.